 faint tracks the sound of wind this must be the wayspa

-As the bird flies, this should be a pretty good shortcut (cue rolled eyes from my wife).
+As the bird flies, this should be a pretty good shortcut.
 My first time through was a little challenging but I’d had time to study the map and GPS tracks for this second pass.

 We have skipped ahead a bit because I saw things getting a little messy ahead and gathered momentum just to launch myself into an axle-deep quagmire.